elastic/ecs/rfcs/text/0022-remove-process-ppid.md

 Stage 1: Provide a high-level description of example sources of data.
 This does not yet need to be a concrete example of a source document, but instead can simply describe a potential source (e.g. nginx access log).
 This will ultimately be fleshed out to include literal source examples in a future stage.
 The goal here is to identify practical sources for these fields in the real world. ~1-3 sentences or unordered list.
 -->

-The `process.ppid` field is actively populated across several data sources:
+The `process.ppid` is populated across several data sources:

 * APM Server and agents
 * Beats modules